layandreas/personal-blog/content/posts/ibis.md

 - This database is version controlled and checked into our repository.

 - At test time we will replace the production database connection with a DuckDB connection and run our tests against the DuckDB test data.

+## Considerations Before Using Ibis

+Some final remarks before I leave you alone:

+- While the official documentation is good it can be lacking in depth in some parts.
+You may occasionally need to look into Github issues or the source code to find a solution to your problem.

+- You should be familiar with SQL before jumping into `Ibis` or at least learn SQL while using it.
+Its syntax might otherwise feel unfamiliar.

+- LLM's aren't that helpful with `Ibis`.
+If your workflow strongly relies on using LLMs for coding you might get frustrated with hallucinations.
+I assume there isn't a ton of `Ibis` code in the LLM training corpus.

+That said for my use cases `Ibis` solves real problems like being able to fake our production database at test time and avoid Jinja templating hell.